Manufacturing Processes & Methods Overview and Guide

 Direct Metal Laser Sintering (DMLS)

 A derivative of SLS, DMLS is specifically used with metal powders.
-This method is essential for applications that demand metal parts with complex geometries that would require more than traditional manufacturing methods.
+This method is essential for applications that require metal parts with complex geometries that cannot be produced using traditional manufacturing methods.
 It's widely used in the aerospace and automotive sectors for parts such as brackets, engine components, and intricate tools.

 Digital Light Processing (DLP)